rthuffman/WFGY/ProblemMap/Atlas/ai-eval-evidence.md

 # AI Eval Evidence

-This page is the public evidence entry for early AI based evaluation snapshots of **Problem Map 3.0 Troubleshooting Atlas**.
+This page is the public evidence entry for early AI reviewed evaluation snapshots of **Problem Map 3.0 Troubleshooting Atlas**.

 It exists for one simple reason: